 Causes and contributing factors

-When treating foot odor due to hyperhydrosis, it is important to remember that this conditions will not be cured, but rather needs to be managed over time.
+When treating foot odor due to hyperhydrosis, it is important to remember that this condition will not be cured, but rather needs to be managed over time.
 Some of the methods used to treat foot odor are really quite simple.
-Try to create and environment in the shoe that is cool, dry and accessible to UV light.
-Try these four simple tricks;
+Try to create an environment in the shoe that is cool, dry, and accessible to UV light.
+Try these simple tricks:

 1. Rotate your shoes every other day to allow them to dry thoroughly.